-The configuration settings of the WNR2000 router are stored within the router in a configuration file.
-You can back up (save) this file to your computer, restore it, or reset it to the factory default settings.
+The configuration settings of the WNR1000v2 router are stored within the router in a configuration file.
+You can back up this file to your computer, restore it, or reset it to the factory default settings.

-Select Backup Settings under Maintenance in the main menu.
-The Backup Settings screen displays.
+Select Backup Settings under Maintenance in the main menu to display the Backup Settings.